European Traveler

 Getting to Aachen is easy by car, bus, or train.
 Aachen is halfway between Brussels and Cologne (Köln) near the Dutch city Maastricht.

-The closest airport to Aachen is Maastricht-Aachen in the Netherlands (40 km) but Cologne-Bonn and Düsseldorf (both around 90 km away) have far more flights.
+The closest airport to Aachen is Maastricht-Aachen (MST) in the Netherlands (40 km) but Cologne-Bonn and Düsseldorf (both around 90 km away) have far more flights.

 Aachen can easily be reached by train – high-speed Thalys trains from Paris via Brussels to Cologne stop in Aachen while the German Inter-City-Express (ICE) trains from Frankfurt am Main via Cologne to Brussels also call here.
 Further trains are available from Brussels and Cologne.
 Traveling times by train is around 36 minutes (ICE/Thalys) and 54 minutes on regional trains from Cologne and just over an hour on the fast trains from Brussels.
 Deutsche Bahn (German Railways) has an excellent online timetable for almost all public transportation options in Germany and the rest of Europe.
+Omio is also an easy-to-use source for buying train and bus tickets throughout Europe.

 See also Travel by Bus, Train, or Coach from the UK to Aachen for more details on transportation options from Britain.